leogulus/GADGET_2_IC/README.md

 M_GAS  = 0.000;   		/* total gas mass in units of 10^10 Msolar */
 N_GAS  =    0;        /* number of gas particles in disk */
 ```
 Don't forget to complie again before running the new version

+# Additional Information about Gadget 2
+There are several formats of the output that you can use.
+I would recommend using hdf5 (`SnapFormat = 3`), which means that you will have to install Gadget 2 with HDF5 module, so that you can actually use this file format.

 Good luck!